grnet/kamaki/docs/usage.rst

     3. kamaki history show --match server

 Debug
-"""""
+^^^^^

-In case of errors, kamaki in debug mode shows usefull debug information, like the stack trace, instead of a user-friendly error message.
+In case of errors, kamaki in debug mode shows useful debug information, like the stack trace, instead of a user-friendly error message.
 Kamaki also suppresses various warning messages that are also allowed in debug mode.

 To run kamaki in debug mode use the -d or --debug option

 Verbose
 """""""

 Most kamaki commands are translated into http requests.
 Kamaki clients API translated the semantics to REST and handles the response.
-Users who need to have access to these commands can use the verbose mode that presentes the HTTP Request details as well as the full server response.
+Users who need to have access to these commands can use the verbose mode that presents the HTTP Request details as well as the full server response.

 To run kamaki in verbose mode use the -v or --verbose option

 One-command features
-""""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^

 Kamaki commands can be used along with advanced shell features.